Concurrency (road)

-A concurrency in a road network is an instance of one physical roadway bearing two or more different route numbers.
+In a road network, a concurrency is an instance of one physical roadway bearing two or more different route numbers.
+The practice is often economically and practically advantageous when multiple routes must pass between a single mountain crossing or over a bridge, or through a major city, and can be accommodated by a single right-of-way.
+Each route number is typically posted on highways signs where concurrencies are allowed, while some jurisdictions simplify signage by posting one priority route number on highway signs.
+In the latter circumstance, other route numbers disappear when the concurrency begins and reappear when it ends.
+In most cases, each route in a concurrency is recognized by maps and atlases.

+Terminology

 When two roadways share the same right-of-way, it is sometimes called a common section or commons.
 Other terminology for a concurrency includes overlap, coincidence, duplex (two concurrent routes), triplex (three concurrent routes), multiplex (any number of concurrent routes), dual routing or triple routing.

-Concurrent numbering can become very common in jurisdictions that allow it.
-Where multiple routes must pass between a single mountain crossing or over a bridge, or through a major city, it is often economically and practically advantageous for them all to be accommodated on a single physical roadway.
-In some jurisdictions, however, concurrent numbering is avoided by posting only one route number on highway signs; these routes disappear at the start of the concurrency and reappear when it ends.
-However, any route that becomes unsigned in the middle of the concurrency will still be signed on most maps and road atlases.

-Overview
+Concept

 Most concurrencies are simply a combination of at least two route numbers on the same physical roadway.
 This is often practically advantageous as well as economically advantageous; it may be better for two route numbers to be combined into one along rivers or through mountain valleys.
 Some countries allow for concurrencies to occur, however, others specifically do not allow it to happen.
 In those nations which do permit concurrencies, it can become very common.
 In these countries, there are a variety of concurrences which can occur.